Buffer stock scheme: Ever-normal granaries

-The "ever-normal granary" form of buffer stock has been instituted in the Middle East since at least Biblical times; reference to such granaries is found in the Old Testament.
-In Genesis, the Egyptians used an ever-normal granary to stabilize their food market during the seven years of high yields and the subsequent seven years of famine.

 Building on simpler predecessors and concepts, the first actual ever-normal granary was built in 54 BC.
 Its name was "Chang-ping can", and its translation provides the English name.
 It was promoted by Wang Anshi during the Northern Song period and thereafter.
 Another example of ever-normal granaries is during the Sui dynasty in China (seventh century AD).
 The system was used in the Han, Jin, Sui and Tang dynasties.
 When the system collapsed during the An Lushan Rebellion, massive famine and cannibalism broke out.
 Although not the first to implement this concept, nowhere else in the world was such a system practiced at such a large scale and long span of time.
 In the Qing dynasty (1644-1911) the government established a nation-wide state granary system, which involved a total of 2.2-3.3 million tonnes of grain, the largest such system in the world.
 Over 100 million lives were saved by the grain distribution scheme.
 In the 1850s Taiping Rebellion the granary system was destroyed and never fully restored.

 Storage of agricultural products for price stabilization has been used in modern times in many countries, including the United States.
 The term "ever-normal granary" was adopted from a Columbia University dissertation on Confucian economic practice that was read by future US Secretary of Agriculture Henry A. Wallace circa 1926, before he came into office.
 Wallace brought the term into the mainstream of American agropolitical thinking after the 1934 drought.
 One example of this idea was presented by Benjamin Graham in his book, Storage and Stability, written in 1937 during the Great Depression.
 Graham suggested that much like years of high agricultural yields, the years of overproduction of commodities in general could be neutralized by storing commodities until periods of underproduction.
 The idea was in response to overproduction of goods during the depression, as well as the desire to preserve jobs and to stabilize prices.